Invoice Factoring: All You Need to Know

 Invoice Factoring Minimums - How many invoices do you need to factor?

-Very few invoice factoring companies offer spot factoring, which allows you to factor just one outstanding invoice at a time.
-This may be a good option for business owners that just want a single cash boost, but they’ll get a much better deal if they pursue a recurring factoring relationship.
+Few invoice factoring companies offer spot factoring, allowing you to factor just one outstanding invoice at a time.
+This may be a good option for business owners who want a single cash boost, but they’ll get a much better deal if they pursue a recurring factoring relationship.